LoSealL/detection-filter/README.md

-# DF - Detection Filter
+# DetF - Detection Filter
 A mathematical toolbox to smooth the raw output from deep-learning detectors.

 ### Spatial Filter